Neighbors Helping Neighbors since 1984.

 # # # # # # # # # # #

-LIMITED INSIDE SHELTER AVAILABLE
+INSIDE SHELTER AVAILABLE

-During inclement weather, the Pantry can offer limited inside shelter to clients.
-The space is small and cannot be guaranteed to all clients during their visit, so please dress appropriately for being outside in cold or wet weather.
-We are sorry for the inconvenience and will try to move the line along as quickly as possible to get everyone sheltered.
+During inclement weather, the Pantry can offer inside shelter to clients while they wait.
+Even so, please dress appropriately if the weather is cold, wet or snowy.
+We will try to move the line along as quickly as possible to get everyone sheltered and on their way home quickly.

 # # # # # # # # # # #